Position: Programme Officer

 - Planning and coordinating project field missions with staff and consultants;

-- Identifying services needed for field missions and adhering to agreed budgets;
+- Identifying services required for field missions and adhering to agreed budgets;

-- Working with the Programme Administrative Assistant to facilitate travel arrangements for staff and consultants, e.g. accommodation, visas and flights;
+- Facilitating travel arrangements for staff and consultants, e.g. accommodation, visas and flights;

-- Drafting country brief manuals and ensuring they are kept up to date.
+- Drafting country briefing manuals and ensuring they are kept up to date.

-- A university degree in a relevant area, e.g. international development, international relations or project management; and/or a minimum of two years of relevant experience in a project management environment;
+- A university degree in a relevant area, e.g. international development, international relations, business management, or project management;

 - Excellent organisational skills with the capacity to work with little supervision;

-- Outstanding time management skills, with the ability to work under pressure, manage own workload and prioritise tasks;
+- Time management skills, with the ability to work under pressure, manage own workload and prioritise tasks;

 - Excellent interpersonal skills, with the ability to communicate appropriately and professionally with people at all levels and from diverse backgrounds;

-- Professional fluency in written and spoken English;
+- Professional fluency in written and spoken English and Kiswahili;

 Our staff are expected to work collectively and individually to promote a constructive and sensitive approach to others from a variety of backgrounds, where the work of others is valued and respected.